MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/mobile-app-faq.md

 ## What can I do with the Azure Information Protection app?

-This app lets you view rights-protected email messages (.rpmsg files).
-This app also lets you view rights-protected PDF files, pictures, text files, and any other file format that is protected as a .pfile.
+This app lets you view rights-protected email messages (.rpmsg files) if your email app doesn't natively support rights management data protection.
+This app also lets you view rights-protected PDF files, pictures and text files that are rights-protected, and generically protected files (these have a .pfile file name extension).
 Currently, you cannot use this app to create new protected email messages, reply to them, or create or edit protected files.

 ## Can I open PDF files that are in SharePoint protected libraries and OneDrive For Business?

 Yes, you can open protected PDF files that others have shared with you via SharePoint and OneDrive for Business.
 Tap the link, and this app opens the file for you.

-## I've just downloaded the app, how do I use it to read encrypted emails and encrypted files?
+## I've just downloaded the app, how do I confirm it's working?

-Optionally, view the tour from the Azure Information Protection app.
-But if you want to go straight to reading a rights-protected email or file, use your email client to open the encrypted email or tap the link to open the encrypted file.
+Because the app is designed to open and display specific file types, you will need to access one of these files from your mobile device to see the viewer in action.
+For example:

+**A .rpmsg file**: This is a rights-protected email message that displays as an attachment in an email message when your email app on your mobile device does not natively support rights management data protection.

+Use another device to send yourself a rights-protected email message that you can access from your mobile device.
+For example, use Outlook from a Windows computer.
+For a list of email clients that natively support rights management, see the EMAIL column from the [Applications that support Azure Rights Management data protection](../get-started/requirements-applications.md) page.

+**A rights-protected PDF file**: Use a PDF application that natively supports rights management to send yourself a rights-protected PDF file as an attachment in email.
+Or, upload a PDF file to a SharePoint protected library and then share it, using your email address.

+**A .ptxt or .pjpg or .pfile**: Use the Rights Management sharing application from a Windows computer and the [Share Protected](sharing-app-protect-by-email.md) option to send yourself a protected file as an email attachment.
+For the full list of file types, see the [Supported file types and file name extensions](sharing-app-admin-guide-technical.md#supported-file-types-and-file-name-extensions) section from the Rights Management sharing application admin guide.

-When you're prompted to select an app, select the **AIP Viewer** app.
+To view these encrypted files, tap the email attachment or link.
+When you're prompted to select an app to open them with, select the **AIP Viewer** app.
 You'll then be prompted to sign in for your work or school account.
 After you're successfully authenticated, the Azure Information Protection app displays an unencrypted version of the email or file for you to read.

 ## What credentials should I use to sign in to this app?